-In order to prevent or reduce future discharges of petroleum products, the Bureau established an aggressive inspection, compliance and enforcement program.
+In order to prevent or reduce future discharges of petroleum products, the Bureau established an aggressive and comprehensive inspection, compliance and enforcement program.
 The Bureau has 46 contracts with counties and local Department of Health Districts to establish and maintain inspections, compliance and enforcement covering all 67 counties at a cost of approximately \$10.0 million annually.
 The compliance contracts employ approximately 160 field inspectors.
 Florida's petroleum inspection, compliance and enforcement program is the State's first line of defense for ensuring that petroleum storage and distribution systems are maintained and upgraded as required by law and that all new discharges are reported and cleaned up.
-All inspectors are required to attend formal training and must pass a test in order to be recognized as a State inspector.
-Continuous training is also required for all inspectors.